 School of Engineering, RMIT University

-Mark has been the founding director of several companies that provide IT services, systems and software development.
+He has been the founding director of several companies that provide IT services, systems and software development, was an elected member of the Engineers Australia Victoria Division Committee 2010-2012 and is a Senior Member of the IEEE and a Fellow of Engineers Australia.

 Digital Literacy Co-Ordinator